Treat Your Car Like Family With These Car Care Tips

 Check Your Brakes

 While you are at it, make sure to check the brake rotor condition as well.
-Warped brake rotors can create vibrations as your brake and also generate squealing and screeching noises when you brake.
+Warped brake rotors can create vibrations as you brake and also generate squealing and screeching noises.
 The surface may also appear worn with cracks and fissures but don’t confuse surface rust as a sign of worn-out rotors.
 Replace your brake rotors if you notice these signs.
 Make sure to practice these tips to increase the life of your brake components.

 Check Battery Health

 Your battery has a limited lifespan and needs to be replaced every 5 years or so.
-But without proper care, you might need to replace it before that mark.
+But without proper care, you might need to replace it much sooner.
 Weather change can also adversely affect the battery.
 Most modern vehicles have maintenance-free batteries.
-What that means is you do not have to add water and such to keep it running well.
+What that means is you do not have to add water to keep it running well.
 However, you still need to inspect the battery condition regularly.
 This can be done by using a battery tester.
 Refer to this article to prolong your car’s battery life and maintain it in optimal condition.